jlindsey15/RAM/README.md

 This is a reimplementation of the code from jlindsey15's RAM repository.
-The tensorboard graph in that code was not clear enough and thi sone has been made keeping in mind to make a clear graph.
+The tensorboard graph in that code was not clear enough and this sone has been made keeping in mind to make a clear graph.

 ## References: